 The people had accepted Jesus as a prophet but not as the Messiah.
-And because they were looking for a temporal and not a spiritual kingdom, He refused to make a public proclamation of His personage.
+Moreover, because they were looking for a temporal and not a spiritual kingdom, He refused to make a public proclamation of His personage.
 Instead, He made His claim in private to His disciples and forbade them to tell anyone that He was the Messiah.
-He then revealed how the kingdom would be ushered in: Through His death, burial, and resurrection.
+He then revealed how the kingdom would be ushered in: through His death, burial, and resurrection.
 The disciples could not understand this.
-Peter tried to dissuade Him from death and was rebuked.
+Peter tried to dissuade Him from death, and Jesus rebuked him.
 Christ knew that this plan of salvation was the only one that could save mankind.

-Chapter 17 records the transfiguration.
+Chapter 17 records the Transfiguration.
 This event was to encourage His disciples.
 Nevertheless, they were to remain silent as not to raise false hopes in the people.
-The triumphal entry into Jerusalem and sub- sequent rejection by the nation as represented by its leader are found in chapters 21 and 22.
-God's rejection of the Jewish nation and His turning to the Gentiles were foretold in the parables of the Wicked Husbandman (21:33-40) and the Marriage Supper (22:2-14).
+Chapters 21-22 record the triumphal entry into Jerusalem and subsequent rejection by the nation as represented by its leaders.
+The parables of the Wicked Husbandman (21:33-40) and the Marriage Supper (22:2-14) foretold God's rejection of the Jewish nation and His turning to the Gentiles.